tokio-rs/website/content/blog/2022-03-whats-new-in-axum-0-5.md

     .layer(middleware::from_fn(my_middleware));
 ```

-The [documentation for middleware] has also been reworked and goes into more
+The [documentation for middleware] has also been reworked, and goes into more
 details about the different ways to write middleware, when to pick which
 approach, how ordering works, and more.

 ### Type safe routing

-In axum-extra we're experimenting with "type safe routing".
+In `axum-extra`, we're experimenting with "type safe routing".
 The idea is is to
 establish a type safe connection between a path and the corresponding handler.

-Previously it was possible to add a path like `/users` and apply a `Path<u32>`
+Previously, it was possible to add a path like `/users` and apply a `Path<u32>`
-extractor, which would always fail at runtime since the path doesn't contain any
+extractor, which would always fail at runtime, since the path doesn't contain any
 parameters.

 We can use axum-extra's type safe routing to make that problem go away: